Pamela Youde Nethersole Eastern Hospital

-Pamela Youde Nethersole Eastern Hospital, known as Eastern Hospital or Youde Hospital, is an acute district general hospital in Chai Wan, Hong Kong.
+Pamela Youde Nethersole Eastern Hospital (東區尤德夫人那打素醫院; PYNEH), known as Eastern Hospital or Youde Hospital, is an acute district general hospital in Chai Wan, Hong Kong.
 The hospital houses one of two Emergency Radiation Therapy Centers in Hong Kong, with the other situated at Tuen Mun Hospital.

 Pamela Youde Nethersole Eastern Hospital was opened on 15 October 1993 with 1829 beds and staff of over 3000.
 It replaced the original Alice Ho Miu Ling Nethersole Hospital in Mid-Levels in Hong Kong Island and moved to Chai Wan.
 Assigned to the Hong Kong eastern hospital cluster and replaced the other Nethersole hospital, which relocated to the New Territories.

 It is affiliated with the Li Ka Shing Faculty of Medicine, the University of Hong Kong, providing clinical attachment opportunities for its medical students.

 History

 Before the establishment of the Pamela Youde Nethersole Eastern Hospital, there were only three government health centres in Chai Wan.
 The nearest public hospital, Tang Shiu Kin Hospital in Wan Chai, only had a small emergency department.
 As the number of critically ill patients exceeded its capacity through the 1960s to 80s, patients had to be rushed to Queen Mary Hospital or elsewhere for urgent treatment.

 The Eastern District had a population of 440,000 in the 1980s.
 In August 1982, several churches in the district formed an organisation to lobby the government to establish a hospital there.

 After the sudden death of Governor Edward Youde in 1986, the Eastern District Board in February 1987 formally endorsed a proposal to name the new hospital after Lady Youde.
 The Pamela Youde Nethersole Eastern Hospital commenced services on 15 October 1993.
 It was officially opened by Governor Chris Patten on 23 June 1994.
 When the Pamela Youde Nethersole Eastern Hospital opened, the accident and emergency unit of the Chai Wan Health Centre moved to the new complex.

 The Hospital Authority plans to expand the hospital onto the site of the Chai Wan Laundry, which will be relocated to a proposed Supporting Services Centre in Tin Shui Wai New Town.